PRISM-Consult: A Panel-of-Experts Architecture for Clinician-Aligned Diagnosis: INTRODUCTION

+Sequential structure further compounds these risks.
+Clinical events arrive as partially ordered sets (co-occurring orders, batched lab panels) with irregular time gaps, and many ED timelines are better viewed as \emph{sequences of sets} than pure token strings.
+Methods that enforce set-level invariance or augment code streams with ontology signal (e.g., CCS/knowledge-graph embeddings) help preserve meaning across co-occurrences and synonyms, but they do not by themselves resolve cross-service drift when the \emph{generator} of observations changes during workup\cite{dpss_2020} \cite{setor_2023}.
+Likewise, zero-shot generative rollouts over patient-health timelines demonstrate breadth but still reflect the chosen pretraining mix and may blur service-specific decision thresholds \cite{ethos_2024}.

+From a probabilistic standpoint, the ED setting resembles large-context inference over many interacting latent causes.
+Classic graphical approaches (e.g., QMR-DT) formalize comorbidity and conditional dependence but become computationally brittle at realistic scales \cite{jaakkola1999variational}.
+Autoregressive transformers approximate these high-order conditionals efficiently, yet as already noted above, a \emph{single} backbone must compromise between compact vocabularies (speed, stability) and domain-specific expressivity (rare tokens, narrow thresholds).
+In practice, optimizing tokenization and priors for one service can degrade discrimination in another, particularly near safety-critical boundaries.

+These observations motivate a \emph{routed, multi-disciplinary engagement} approach.
+Concretely it: (i) reads the earliest prefix and estimate calibrated probabilities over clinical domains; (ii) consults one or more domain specialists when warranted (with asymmetric, safety-first thresholds for life-threatening etiologies); (iii) arbitrates multi-label suggestions with deterministic, auditable policies; and (iv) fails open when confidence is low or vitals breach guardrails.
+Such conditional computation aligns with mixture-of-experts and expert-routing advances—activating only the parameters relevant to the emerging hypothesis space while preserving latency and traceability.

-This creates a fundamental tension in single-model designs: optimizing the token schema for one domain (e.g., cardiology) may degrade performance in another (e.g., pulmonary embolism vs.\ pneumothorax), where different signals and thresholds matter. \textbf{PRISM-Consult} resolves this by \emph{holding the token template constant}—preserving interpretability and shared embeddings—while \emph{routing} episodes to \emph{domain-specialized fine-tunings}.
+\textbf{PRISM-Consult} is designed with this approach in mind.
+By \emph{holding the token template constant}—preserving interpretability and shared embeddings—while \emph{routing} episodes to \emph{domain-specialized fine-tunings}.
 Each specialist selectively expands or emphasizes a \emph{local} subset of tokens relevant to its domain (e.g., pleural processes, gas exchange markers for pulmonary; ischemic markers and ECG patterns for cardiac), without forcing the global vocabulary to balloon.
 The router thus acts as a clinical analogue of referral: ``right expert, right time,'' mitigating the specificity–coverage trade-off inherent to a single global model.